ilcesko/cryptohopper-scripts/README.md

   - **Opera**: [Tampermonkey](https://addons.opera.com/en/extensions/details/tampermonkey-beta/)

 ### Installing Scripts
-1. Click on the script file you want to install
+1. Click on the script file you want to install from the table above
 2. Click the "Raw" button on GitHub
 3. Your userscript manager will prompt you to install
 4. Click "Install" to confirm

 ### Automatic Updates
-All scripts include `@updateURL` tags for automatic updates via your userscript manager.
+Scripts with `@updateURL` tags support automatic updates via your userscript manager.

 ## 📖 Script Details